-The Digital Service Fellows AmeriCorps Program is a collaborative initiative with the School District of Philadelphia and is part of the Urban Technology Project.
+The Digital Service Fellows AmeriCorps Program is a collaborative initiative between the School District of Philadelphia and Communities In Schools of Philadelphia.
+It is part of the Urban Technology Project.

 Digital Service Fellows (DSF) AmeriCorps Program

 All interested candidates must submit the 2018 - 2019 DSF AmeriCorps application as soon as possible.
 Applications are accepted on a rolling basis, but we make final decisions for this program year by May 31st, 2018.

 Now in its 16th year, the Digital Service Fellows (DSF) is an award-winning AmeriCorps program for recent Philadelphia high school graduates interested in information technology and in serving their communities.
 The DSF program is part of the Urban Technology Project (UTP), which empowers communities through meaningful access to technology.
 The DSF AmeriCorps program is a joint initiative between Communities In Schools of Philadelphia, Inc. and the School District of Philadelphia.